hrishi508/Web-Development-Projects/README.md

 7. Using single quotes when using strings in inline javascript to avoid confusion
 8. Use querySelector and querySelectorAll instead of getElements methods
 9. minifying the js or css code reduces the size and makes the loading much faster
+10. Use "//jshint esversion:6" at the top of the js file to let the linter know that we are working with es6 to avoid the warning given while using "const" for requiring packages in js (for atom editor)

 ## CSS Challenge